Cat Motors — Reliable Scooter & Motorbike Rental in Chiang Mai

 Also, be sure to refuel with the appropriate type of gasoline (usually either 91 or 95 octane) as indicated by our staff.

 Sure, you can travel around Thailand on our bikes.
-Some of our customers visit Lampang, Mae Hong Son, Chiang Rai, Bangkok, and sometimes even Phuket and Samui on the other side of the country.
-But at the end of the rental period, you have to return the bike in Chiang Mai anyway.
-Please, inform our staff about your planned route so we can ensure you have the appropriate bike and support.
+Some of our customers visit Lampang, Mae Hong Son, Chiang Rai, Bangkok, and even destinations like Phuket and Samui on the other side of the country.
+However, you’ll need to return the bike to Chiang Mai at the end of your agreed period.
+Please inform our staff about your planned route so we can provide the right bike and support.

 First of all, don’t worry.
 You should contact us at the number listed on the lease.
 Our manager will tell you what to do.
 Remember to take pictures of physical injuries, if any, and damage of the bike.